 1.1.3.3.6 L1/L2 control signalling

-Downlink control information (DCI) is transmitted in the first one to three OFDM symbols of each downlink subframe in each component carrier with the number of OFDM symbols being indicated on the PCFICH.
+Downlink control information (DCI) is transmitted on either a PDCCH or an EPDCCH.

+The PDCCH is transmitted in the first one to three OFDM symbols of each downlink subframe in each component carrier with the number of OFDM symbols being indicated on the PCFICH.
 Downlink and uplink scheduling grants (consisting of UE identity, time-frequency resources and transport format) and hybrid-ARQ acknowledgements are transmitted on the PDCCH and PHICH, respectively.
-Each grant is transmitted on a separate PDCCH using QPSK modulation.
+Each grant is transmitted on a separate PDCCH using QPSK modulation and cell-specific reference signals.

+The EPDCCH is transmitted in pairs of Physical Resource Blocks (PRBs) multiplexed in frequency with the PDSCH; it carries downlink and uplink scheduling grants (consisting of UE identity, time-frequency resources and transport format).
+The EPDCCH uses QPSK modulation and demodulation reference signals, and it may use either frequency-localised or frequency-distributed transmission.

-Uplink control information (UCI), consisting of channel-status information, scheduling requests and hybrid-ARQ acknowledgements, is transmitted at the band edges of the primary uplink component carrier.
+Uplink control information (UCI), consisting of channel-state information (CSI), scheduling requests and hybrid-ARQ acknowledgements, is transmitted at the band edges of the primary uplink component carrier.
 Alternatively, parts of the control signalling can be multiplexed with data on PUSCH.
+To support downlink CoMP transmission, a UE may be configured with multiple CSI processes.

 1.1.3.3.7 MBSFN operation